apache/druid/docs/data-management/delete.md

 ### Auto-kill data on the Overlord (Experimental)

 :::info
+This is an experimental feature that:
+- Can be used only if [segment metadata caching](../configuration/index.md#segment-metadata-cache-experimental) is enabled on the Overlord.
-This feature MUST NOT be enabled if auto-kill of unused segments is already enabled on the Coordinator.
+- MUST NOT be used if auto-kill of unused segments is already enabled on the Coordinator.
 :::

 This is an experimental feature to run kill tasks in an "embedded" mode on the Overlord itself.